d-woosley/Kroltin/README.md

   --memory 8192 \
   --disk-size 81920 \
   --scripts software.sh cleanup.sh \
-  --ssh-username kali
+  --os-username kali
 ```

-If no `--ssh-password` is provided, you will be prompted to enter one.
+If no `--os-password` is provided, you will be prompted to enter one.

 **Using a random password:**